How Can I Keep My Puppy Entertained And Mentally Stimulated?

 Creating a safe space for your puppy is essential for their well-being and your peace of mind.
 Designate a specific area in your home that is puppy-proofed and free from any potential hazards.
 Remove any toxic plants, secure electrical cords, and ensure that there are no small objects that can be swallowed.
 This puppy-safe space will serve as a comfortable and secure area where your puppy can relax and play without any worries.

-have a natural urge to chew, especially during their teething phase.
+Puppies have a natural urge to chew, especially during their phase.
 To redirect their chewing behavior away from your furniture and belongings, provide them with a variety of chew toys.
 Look for toys specifically designed for teething puppies, made from durable and non-toxic materials.
 Additionally, interactive treat dispensers are a great way to stimulate their minds while rewarding their good behavior.
 These toys challenge your puppy to figure out how to get the treats out, keeping them entertained and mentally engaged.

 Create Puzzle Toys and Games